Victor-Spichenkoff/million_show/README.md

 # NOW
+- After asnwer right, it's changing with skeleton and after the new question is there it shows the loading
 - search and reset page at
 - Clicking twice at the
 - it's changing the question label when click the edit questions